SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/ChangeData/3-5-DeepInsert.md

   return instance;
 }
 ```
 If we now perform a POST on `.../Tutorial/Tutorial.svc/AdministrativeDivisions` using the payload from above, we create four new entries on the database.
-We can now find them using the following GET request:
+We can find them using the following GET request:
 `.../Tutorial/Tutorial.svc/AdministrativeDivisions?$filter=CountryCode eq 'DEU' and CodePublisher eq 'Eurostat'&$format=json`
 ## Binding Links
 As already mentioned there is another way to create a new entity together with a link to another entity.
-In our example we want to create a sub division and link it to its parent:
+To demonstrate this want to create a sub division and link it to its parent:

 ```
 {